-Nestled in Coolderry, Ireland, high atop a crag, stands the remains of Leap Castle.
-Built in the 14th century, Leap Castle in is said to house its own version of an elemental ghost nicknamed, “It”.
-The appearance of “It” was first said to have been documented around the 13th century by the local priest.
-It seems that generations of families at Leap have had to deal with the infamous “It”.
+The remains of Leap Castle are nestled in Coolderry, Ireland, high atop a crag.
+Built in the 14th century, Leap Castle in is said to house its own version of an elemental spirit nicknamed, “IT”.
+The appearance of “IT” was first said to have been documented around the 13th century by the local priest.
+It seems that generations of families at Leap Castle have had to deal with the infamous “IT” elemental.

-According to folklore and legends, Elementals are malevolent, terrifying, and unpredictable creatures that have existed long before mankind and are frequently connected to ancient places of burial.
-Although more rare than ghost sightings, the elemental sighting does not bode well for the witness of the appearance of an elemental.
+According to folklore and legends, some elementals are malevolent, terrifying, and unpredictable creatures that have existed long before mankind.
+These types of elementals are frequently connected to ancient places of burial.
+Although more rare than ghost sightings, it’s said that sighting an elemental sighting does not bode well for the witness.

-Although Leap has passed to other owners since, “It” has not been sighted since Mildred Darby’s unfortunate encounter in 1908 — none that are documented anyway.
-However, newer owners have complained they’ve experienced bouts of bad luck when renovating Leap Castle.
-There have been serious falls resulting in broken bones and similar “accidents”.
-In the last few years, Leap has remained fairly quiet in regards to spirit and elemental activity.
-Although the main part of the castle is now uninhabited, the current family has renovated Leap Castle enough to showcase it to tourists.
-People can now rent Leap for wedding and christening ceremonies held in the High Chapel.
-Perhaps these happier times have overshadowed the troubled spirits of Leap.
+Although Leap has passed to other owners since, “IT” has not been sighted since Mildred Darby’s unfortunate encounter in 1908.
+At least none that are documented.
+However, owners after the Darbys complained they experienced bouts of bad luck when renovating Leap Castle.
+There have been serious falls resulting in broken bones and similar accidents.